abhisekdutta507/documentation/nextjs/how-to-use-params-and-search-params-in-nextjs?/README.md

 ### Snippet for Server Components

-A Server Component can be `async` Components.
+Server Components can be `async` Components.
 By default `params` & `searchParams` will be present as props.

 ```tsx
 interface ICardIdProps {